adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 - Given a point cloud, we subdivide the 3D space into equally spaced voxels as shown in Figure 2.

-- Suppose the point cloud encompasses 3D space with range $$D,H, W along the Z, Y, X axes respectively.
+- Suppose the point cloud encompasses 3D space with range $$D,H, W$$ along the Z, Y, X axes respectively.

 We define eachvoxel of size vD, vH, and vW accordingly.